 Impact

-Google Chrome's Blink rendering engine contains a use‑after‑free flaw that allows a remote attacker to spawn arbitrary code inside the browser sandbox.
-The defect is triggered when a specially crafted HTML page is rendered, causing the browser to operate on freed memory and enabling code execution.
-This weakness is classified as CWE‑416 and was rated as high severity by Chromium security reviewers.
+Google Chrome's Blink rendering engine contains a use‑after‑free flaw that, when a specially crafted HTML page is rendered, causes the browser to operate on freed memory and enables execution of arbitrary code inside the sandbox.
+The defect is classified as CWE‑416 and CWE‑825 and was rated as high severity by Chromium security reviewers.

 Affected Systems

-The vulnerability applies to Google Chrome browsers before version 149.0.7827.197 on desktop platforms.
-Users of the stable channel that have not installed the June 2026 update are vulnerable.
+The vulnerability affects Google Chrome browsers before version 149.0.7827.197 on desktop platforms.
+Users on the stable channel who have not installed the June 2026 update are vulnerable.

 Risk and Exploitability

 The flaw provides remote code execution with a sandbox escape, giving an attacker the ability to execute code with the privileges of the browser process.
-Although EPSS data is not available, the vulnerability’s severity and known impact suggest a high likelihood of exploitation once the bug is known to attackers.
-It is not listed in the CISA KEV catalog.
+The EPSS score is < 1%, indicating a very low exploitation probability, but the CVSS score of 8.8 indicates a high severity.
+The vulnerability is not listed in the CISA KEV catalog.
+Attackers would need to entice users to visit a malicious web page or otherwise load a crafted HTML file.

 OpenCVE Enrichment